Construction Fraud: Detection, Prevention & Response

 3941 Legacy Drive, Suite 204 #218A, Plano, TX 75023.

-Registration FEE is payable by check, MasterCard, Visa or American Express.
+Registration FEE may be paid by check, MasterCard, Visa or American Express.

-Program fee includes instruction, all program materials, lunch each day and refreshment breaks.
+Program fee includes instruction, all program materials, breakfast and lunch each day and refreshment breaks.

 Cancellation and Refund